 2. Opt for modern bathroom tile designs

 An on trend, geometric bathroom tile scheme makes a striking feature in a modern bathroom.
 Consider opting for a monochrome version if you want a muted finish, but team it with brass fittings to add a warming note.
 Small bathroom?
 Find out how to choose the right size tiles to make your bathroom feel bigger and brighter.

 3. Create a focal point in a modern bathroom with a stylish mural

 An intricate monochrome wall mural in this small modern bathroom creates a stunning focal point, drawing the eye and creating the illusion of a longer space – a great trick if you’re looking for small bathroom design ideas.

 Paired with a stylish, matt black freestanding bath and statement light fitting, this bathroom is a great example of a successful contemporary space.

 4. Add colour to a modern bathroom with accent features

 With grey and monochrome schemes often favoured for modern bathrooms, going for an accent feature is a great way to add both colour and interest to the room.
 Mustard yellow or blush pink are on trend additions to a grey scheme.

 5. Incorporate natural materials

 Bringing natural materials – wood being a great example – into a sleek, cool-toned scheme is a brilliant way to add texture and interest to a modern bathroom without compromising its minimalist feel.

 We love this combination of a dark wood freestanding unit and streamlined sanitaryware from GSG Ceramic Design.

 6. Design an open space

-When you’re designing a bathroom with contemporary style, prioritise creating an open and spacious feel.
+When you’re designing a modern bathroom, prioritise creating an open and spacious feel.
 A walk-in wet room is a good way to go as it helps keep the layout as streamlined as possible.
 Zones can still be distinguished within it without detracting from the open feel.